DECODEproject/decode-app/README.md

 The color of the Android status bar during the JS loading stage has been set by hand to #777777 in colors.xml.

 ### Walkthrough
 A generic component WalktroughStep has been developed.
-It wraps the Tooltip component from the React Native Walkthrough Tooltip library, setting common props and simplifying its use.
+It wraps the Tooltip component from the [React Native Walkthrough Tooltip library](https://github.com/jasongaare/react-native-walkthrough-tooltip), setting common props and simplifying its use.

 The WalkthroughStep just needs to wrap the component over which the tooltip has to be shown, and it requires just 2 props: the id of the screen and the id of the tooltip.

 The order of the tooltips to be shown en each screen is specified as a const in the reducer.
 If a screen has multiple tooltips, they will be shown in that order.
 When the last tooltip has been shown, 'none' will be stored as the tooltip id and it will never match again, so it won't be shown again.

 ### Navigation
-The navigation between screens is based on the React Navigation library.
-Its API is a little cumbersome so I explain here how it is organized.
+The navigation between screens is based on the [React Navigation library](https://github.com/react-navigation/react-navigation).
+Its API is a little cumbersome so we explain here how it is organized.

 The App.js entry point renders the RootScreen component, where all the navigators are defined.